Fred Reid (athlete)

 Frederick Payne Reid (29 June 1909 – 26 June 1991) was a British sprinter who competed in the 100 m event at the 1932 Summer Olympics.

-Life
+Biography

 Reid was born in England, but raised in Southern Africa, where his father worked as a school inspector in Basutoland (now Lesotho).
 He then studied medicine at the University of Edinburgh and won several Scottish AAA sprint titles in 1930–1933.

+Reid finished second behind Ernie Page in the 100 yards event at the 1931 AAA Championships.
+Reid then became the national 100 yards champion and the national 220 yards champion after winning the British AAA Championships title at the 1932 AAA Championships.

-He was selected for the 1932 Olympics, but pulled a muscle after starting his 100 m heat, and had to abandon the race.
+Shortly afterwards Reid was selected to represent Great Britain at the 1932 Olympic Games in Los Angeles but pulled a muscle after starting his 100 m heat, and had to abandon the race.
 After graduating from University, Reid worked as a doctor in Johannesburg.
 He resumed competing in the 1970s, representing Rhodesia, and won the 100 m title in the 70–74 age group in a time of 13.80.